hmmhmmhm/dva-engine/README.md

 > If you want to contribute to the development of this project, please read the CONTRIBUTING.md file.

 [Go to read the CONTRIBUTING.md file](https://github.com/hmmhmmhm/dva-engine/blob/master/CONTRIBUTING.md)

+## 🎯 TODO

+- [x] Typescript binding of all overwatch workshop function structures
+- [ ] Copy all function statements & Multilingual Support System for Interface File Comments (English and Korean)
+- [x] Githeub Repo-Based Engine Automatic Update System
+- [x] TypeScript Grammar Binding for Event Conditional Statement
+- [x] TypeScript Grammar Binding for Numeric Value Operators
+- [x] Quickly apply hot module Replacements (HMRs) based on dynamic compilation
+- [ ] Support direct use of Rule condition without condition statement of function with return value boolean
+- [ ] Support for redefining Typescript sequencing grammar
+- [ ] Ruleless System - Implicit rule generation via if statement (default to onGoingGlobal when event designation is not present)
+- [ ] Additional documentation of internal structure APIs
+- [ ] Method chaining - returns the Reaper class instance by default without the user creating the Reformer class each time